-The Citizens Service Centres (KEPs) are the first one-stop shop for citizens in Cyprus.
+The Citizens Service Centres (KEPs and KEPOs) operated by the Department of Public Administration and Personnel and the Department of Postal Services, respectively, are the first one-stop shop for citizens in Cyprus.
 They have been created to provide a variety of public services from a single point of contact.
-The main goal is to provide faster and better services to citizens and create a more modern public administration.
+The main goal is to provide faster and better services to citizens.